ryansolana/SimpleSchoolLMS/README.md

-# School of Logistics Learning Management System (LMS)
+# SimpleSchool Learning Management System (LMS)

-### About
-Client: School of Logistics
-Reported to: Eyan Howlader, Shipon Howlader

 ### Summary
-This application was developed in order to provide students of School of Logistics a means to communicate with the professors involved in teaching the curriculum of the courses.
+This simple learning management system was developed to demonstrate functional knowledge of the react libraryh and skills relating to the usage of external apis including leveraging the Google Firebase Firestore API to provide implement a full stack solution to a potential client.

 ### Current Features
 - Authentication